 This course is a continuation of the introduction to fundamental accounting principles and procedures.
-Mastery of various methods, partnership accounting, and the organization and operation of corporations are covered.
-An introduction to analyzing and comparing financial statements, understanding price-level changes, departmental and responsibility accounting, manufacturing accounting, cost accounting, job order and tax considerations in business decisions.
+Mastery of various costing methods and the organization and operation of corporations are covered.
+An introduction to analyzing and comparing financial statements, departmental and responsibility accounting, manufacturing accounting, cost accounting, job order and tax considerations in business decisions.